waynezxcv/Gallop/README.md

 ## About

-Gallop is a powerful rich text framework which support Asynchronous rendering.you just need use LWTextStorage object instead of UILabel object and use LWImageStorage object instead of UIImageView object,Gallop will make sure your app scroll smoothly.
+Gallop is a powerful rich text framework that support Asynchronous display.
+It encapsulates CoreText's rich text functions and commonly used image processing capabilities. just need use LWTextStorage object instead of UILabel object and use LWImageStorage object instead of UIImageView object,Gallop will make sure your app scroll smoothly.
+You can also use Gallop to parse HTML pages and customize machining to parse HTML pages into iOS native pages.

 ## Architecture